Assault and Battery Charges in South Carolina

 - Mandatory counseling and/or anger management classes

 Assault Battery Jail Time and Fines

-- A person convicted of assault and battery of a high and aggravated nature is guilty of a felony and must be imprisoned for a maximum of 20 years.
+- A person convicted of assault and battery of a high and aggravated nature is guilty of a felony and can be imprisoned for a maximum of 20 years.

-- A person convicted of assault and battery in the first degree is guilty of a felony and must be imprisoned for a maximum of 10 years.
+- A person convicted of assault and battery in the first degree is guilty of a felony and can be imprisoned for a maximum of 10 years.

-- A person convicted of Assault and battery in the second degree is guilty of a misdemeanor and must be fined a max of $2,500 or imprisoned for a maximum of 3 years, or both.
+- A person convicted of assault and battery in the second degree is guilty of a misdemeanor and can be fined a maximum of $2,500 and/or imprisoned for a maximum of 3 years.

-- A person convicted of Assault and battery in the third degree is guilty of a misdemeanor and must be fined for a max of $500 imprisoned for a maximum of 30 days, or both.
+- A person convicted of assault and battery in the third degree is guilty of a misdemeanor and can be fined for a maximum of $500 and/or imprisoned for a maximum of 30 days.

 Assault and Battery Defense

 The South Carolina criminal attorneys at the Strom Law Firm, LLC have experience dealing with assault and battery defense cases.
 Our familiarity with prosecutorial techniques, knowledge of South Carolina criminal law, and our understanding and genuine concern for the rights and liberty of people facing criminal charges ensure that you will receive a vigorous, well-planned defense.

 - Prevention of a crime – In certain situations, the use of violence or force is allowed to prevent a crime.